Chicago Blackhawks Logo

 Chicago Blackhawks: Brand overview

-The Chicago Blackhawks, one of the “Original Six” NHL teams, is based in Chicago, Illinois.
-The team competes in the Central Division of the Western Conference of the League.
-Its history goes back to 1926 when the Western Canada Hockey League collapsed due to the financial problems and increasing NHL competition.
-WCHL founders Frank and Lester Patrick had to sell players and entire teams to their richer NHL rivals to stay afloat.
-They telephoned Chicago coffee tycoon Frederic McLaughlin to arrange the purchase of Portland Rosebuds.
-McLaughlin himself was a sports enthusiast, though he preferred far more aristocratic kinds of sport.
-He was a first-class horse-rider and a very famous polo player, so he liked the idea.
-A group of shareholders headed by McLaughlin managed to pay Patrick $ 200,000 to transfer the Rosebuds to Chicago.
+The Chicago Blackhawks are one of the NHL’s “original six” teams, based in Chicago, Illinois.
+The team competes in the Central Division of the NHL’s Western Conference.
+The team’s history began in 1926 when the Western Canada Hockey League disbanded due to financial problems and growing competition from the NHL.
+WCHL founders Frank and Lester Patrick were forced to sell players and entire teams to their wealthier NHL competitors to stay afloat.
+They called Chicago coffee magnate Frederic McLaughlin to negotiate the purchase of the Portland Rosebuds.
+McLaughlin, a sports enthusiast who preferred more aristocratic sports, was an accomplished horse rider and famous polo player, so he liked the idea.
+A group of shareholders led by McLaughlin paid Patrick $200,000 to transfer the Rosebuds to Chicago.

 Meaning and History